 Currently, I am operating my educational psychologist practice in the Southern suburbs of Cape town at Knighton Surgery in Kenilworth and Brampton Family practice in Claremont.
 While therapy can be conducted online, educational assessments need to be done in person and therefore your child would need to come into one of my consulting rooms.

-For therapy I work exclusively with patients between 13 and 24. younger patients require specialized techniques such as play therapy or sand tray therapy which I do not offer.
+For therapy however I work exclusively with patients between 13 and 26.
+Younger patients require specialized techniques such as play therapy or sand tray therapy which I do not offer.

 Extra time is an exam concession otherwise known as an exam accommodation that is applied for through the child’s school and the WCED using the report from your educational assessment and various other bits of evidence the school puts together.
 As an